 Nutrition in the Patient with Lung Cancer

-Nutrition is important in cancer prevention, treatment, and survivorship.
-Food provides the building blocks needed by cells for protection, repair, and healing.
-The benefits of good nutrition during cancer treatment include improved quality of life and decreased frequency of side effects, complications, and treatment breaks, and improve quality of life.
+Nutrition is vital in cancer treatment and survivorship.
+Food provides the building blocks needed by the body to repair and heal from cancer therapy.
+The benefits of proper nutrition during cancer treatment include improved quality of life, decreased discomfort from side effects, reduced frequency of complications and treatment breaks, and improve quality of life.

 Lung cancer treatment can create a burden of healing that can overwhelm even a healthy patient’s nutritional reserve.
-The cancer can affect appetite, digestion, and use of nutrients.
-Treatment regimens such as surgery, chemotherapy, and radiation can cause side effects that interfere with adequate nutritional intake.
-A patient’s nutritional status can deteriorate during the course of treatment.
-Decisions about treatment modality or chemotherapy medication may be determined based on general health performance status scores.1 Weight loss and decreased ability to eat adequately influence those performance scores and treatment options.2
+Cancer itself can affect appetite, digestion, and use of nutrients.
+Treatment regimens such as surgery, chemotherapy, immunotherapy, and radiation can cause side effects that interfere with eating and drinking.
+A patient’s nutritional status can deteriorate throughout treatment, reducing their ability to tolerate treatment.
+Decisions about treatment regimen may be determined based on general health performance status scores.1 Weight loss and decreased ability to consume adequate nutrition can negatively influence those performance scores and alter treatment options.2

-Among patients with advanced non-small cell lung cancer, 61% have been found to be malnourished.
-The effect of anorexia and early satiety is evidenced by decreased oral intake and increased weight loss.
-Malnutrition is associated with worse outcomes in patients treated for cancer, because nutritional deficiencies can decrease response to therapy, quality of life, and even survival.3 Taking action to improve nutritional status may improve strength, energy level, and protect quality of life.
+Among patients with advanced lung cancer, more than half will become malnourished during treatment.
+Malnourishment is associated with worse outcomes in patients treated for cancer because nutritional deficiencies can decrease treatment tolerance, response to therapy, quality of life, and even survival.3 Taking action to improve nutritional status may improve strength, energy level, and protect quality of life.

-The goal of nutrition in treatment is to keep the healing process moving as efficiently as possible.
-In this chapter, we review the factors that affect nutrition and healing; the common barriers to eating and effective strategies to manage the side effects that limit nutritional intake; and resources to use during treatment and into survivorship.
+The goal of nutrition in treatment is to support the healing process.
+In this chapter, we review the factors that affect nutrition and healing; the common barriers to eating, effective strategies to manage the side effects that limit nutritional intake; and resources to use during treatment and survivorship.

 Protecting Lean Body Mass

 For some people, the first sign of illness may be an unexpected or involuntary weight loss.
-Some people may have reacted to this weight loss and decreased interest in food with a happy exclamation, “Oh good – I’ve been trying to lose weight!” or “My doctor told me I should lose 20 pounds,” and patients may allow the weight loss to continue, believing that the process must eventually stop.
+Some people may have reacted to this weight loss and decreased interest in food with a happy exclamation, “Oh good – I’ve been trying to lose weight!” or “My doctor told me I should lose 20 pounds”.
+Patients may allow the weight loss to continue, believing that the process must eventually stop.
 However, weight loss with a diagnosis of lung cancer is different than intentional weight loss that occurs when dieting.
 Both underweight and overweight people are at risk for malnourishment during lung cancer therapy.5-6

-Involuntary weight loss may occur in 50% people with lung cancer, and even a weight loss of 5% may have an effect on health outcomes.
-Some involuntary muscle loss occurs when people feel ill, and cannot eat enough to maintain their weight.
+Involuntary weight loss may occur in about half of the people with lung cancer, even a weight loss of 5% may influence health outcomes.
+Some involuntary muscle loss occurs when people feel ill and cannot eat enough to maintain their weight.
 As skeletal muscle is lost, patients experience fatigue, lack of energy for daily activities, decreased ability to move with balance and safety, and decreased ability to cough and clear pulmonary secretions.
-As smooth muscle is lost, a person may have delayed stomach emptying and feel satiated or feel full; there may be decreased digestion associated with increased nausea as well as a loss of cardiovascular function associated with lightheadedness or dizziness.6
+As smooth muscle is lost, a person may have delayed stomach emptying and feel satiated or feel full; there may be decreased digestion associated with increased nausea as well as a loss of cardiovascular function associated with lightheadedness or dizziness.7

-Cancer cachexia is a syndrome that results in a progressive loss of muscle mass and leads to progressive functional impairment.
+Cancer cachexia is a syndrome that results in a progressive loss of muscle mass and fat stores and leads to progressive functional impairment.
 It is associated with a lack of appetite and negative energy and protein balance.
-The best way to modify the effect of cachexia is to treat the cancer, and adequate nutrition is, once again, imperative to tolerate and continue the treatment.
-It is important to identify these symptoms early, called “pre-cachexia”, and act to treat the factors that are barriers to eating.7 Medications, such as appetite stimulants, may be helpful in managing cancer cachexia, and this option may be discussed with the physician.8
+It is important to identify these symptoms, called “pre-cachexia”, and take action to treat any side effects or barriers to eating.8 Medications, such as appetite stimulants, may help manage cancer cachexia, and this option may be discussed with the physician.9

-Nutritional counseling which focuses on food choice and behaviors related to meals and snacks has been found to be effective in addressing lung cancer malnutrition and cachexia.
-Medical Nutrition Therapy, a technique used by Registered Dietitians, may help patients to increase protein and calorie intake, improve weight status, and protect quality of life in lung cancer patients undergoing treatment.
-9-10 Many cancer centers have specially trained Registered Dietitians who are dedicated to the nutritional care of cancer patients.
-If the cancer center does not have an oncology dietitian, a referral may be obtained from the doctor or the Commission on Dietetic Registration to find a board certified specialist in oncology nutrition – who has the credential “C.S.O.”.
+Nutritional counseling which focuses on food choice and behaviors related to eating is effective in addressing lung cancer malnutrition.
+Medical Nutrition Therapy, a technique used by a Registered Dietitian/Nutritionist (RDN), can help patients to increase protein and calorie intake, improve weight status, enhance energy and strength, and protect quality of life in people undergoing cancer treatment.7, 10-12 Many cancer centers have specially trained RDNs who are dedicated to the nutritional care of cancer patients.
+If the cancer center does not have an Oncology RDN, a referral may be obtained from the doctor.
+Contact the Commission on Dietetic Registration to find a board-certified specialist in oncology nutrition – who has the credential “CSO”.